GPRA Report Summary 2018

 Routine immunizations represent a cost-effective public health approach to protect individuals from preventable infectious diseases.

-Two measures targeted children: annual influenza vaccination for children 6 months to 17 years and a combined (4:3:1:3:3:1:4) childhood series for children 19 – 35 months.
+Two measures targeted children: combined (4:3:1:3:3:1:4) childhood series for children 19 – 35 months and an annual influenza vaccination for children 6 months to 17 years.

-Two adult vaccination measures are included: annual influenza vaccination for adults 18+ and pneumococcal vaccination for adults 65+.
+Two adult vaccination measures are included: annual influenza vaccination for adults 18+ and an adult composite immunization.

 INFLUENZA VACCINATION 6 MO-17 YRS